currymike123/CS1/Week3/week3.md

 10 is positive: true
 ```

 Think about what you need to do to determine if a number is positive or negative.
 What math operation do you need to use?
 What is the condition?
 What is the statement?
-What math operation do you need to use?

 ---